rseah145/awesome-dots/README.md

 UPDATE: Using the following Awesome WM dotfiles as a template from [here](https://github.com/vulekhanh/dotfiles)

-Run the modified install.sh script within this repo (taken from the template)
+Run the modified install.sh script within this repo (taken from the referenced repo)

 UPDATE: wallpapers are now stored within .config/wallpapers